pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 # Blockchain Basics (Part 2)

+## Recap: Merkle Tree

-The hash is somehow, again, double-hatching more.
+The hash is somehow, again, double-hashing ~~more~~.
-In pre-hatching, so in our block, we could also store not just the hash of the pairwise hash, but just hash all that.
+~~In pre-hashing~~, so at least in our block, we could also store not just the hash of the pairwise hash, but just hash all that.
 How do we do that?
-How do we do the trip of doing this pairwise hash?
+How do we do the trick of doing this pairwise hashes?

-Because then you can prove to someone else that our transaction is on this block, by just providing the hash of our transaction, the neighborhood transaction, and the on top of our hash.
+student: Because then you can prove to someone else that our transaction is on this block, by just providing the hash of our transaction, and the neighboring transaction on top of our hash.

-Yeah.
+prof: Yeah.
 That's the right thing.
 If you want to prove that transaction number zero is in this here, we only need to provide this hash and that hash.
 So two hashes, otherwise we need to provide three transactions.
-So we say one.
+So we save one.
-It's not that much here, but if we take the three much farther, much further, then it makes sense.
+It's not that much here, but if we take the tree much further, then it makes sense.
-So we just need to give less information to prove that particular transaction is within this particular block.
+So we just need to give out less information to prove that a particular transaction is within this particular block.
 So we have less operations to do.
 We need to provide less information.
-And actually, I think I mentioned it last time.
-It comes from communication technology.
+And actually, I think I mentioned it last time, it comes from communication technology.
 So it also has been used to prove that the transmission of something between two endpoints is correct.
 So it just saves information that we need to transmit.
 Yeah.
 OK.

-So then come on.
-Do something.
+## Recap: What happens when you pay one Bitcoin?

 We went further and we discussed also that this is the case.
-Then did you discuss the point that what happens if we want to pay one bitcoin and we discussed that last time?
+Did we discuss the point that what happens if we want to pay one bitcoin and we discussed that last time?
 No.
 Good.